 “We, people with disabilities, need a seat at the table, to lead in the policy and decision-making that will ensure that people with disabilities are able to recover from COVID-19 and create a world where we can participate fully.”
 Setareki Macanawai, CEO, Pacific Disability Forum.

-When natural disasters and complex emergencies strike, people with disabilities already living in poverty are ignored.
+When disaster events and complex emergencies strike, people with disabilities already living in poverty are ignored.
 And Covid-19 is no different, according to a new paper released by peak body, the Australian Disability and Development Consortium (ADDC) and world leaders in disability inclusive development, CBM Australia.

 CBM Australia CEO Jane Edge says the Covid-19 pandemic is having a catastrophic impact on people with disabilities.
 “People with disabilities have lost income at a greater rate than people without disabilities; many can’t get enough food to eat or access to health services – much less protect themselves from the virus.”